Andre Berto

-Andre Michael Berto (born September 7, 1983) is a professional boxer who holds dual American and Haitian citizenship.
-He is a two-time former welterweight world champion, having held the WBC and IBF titles between 2008 and 2011, as well as the WBA interim title in 2015.
-As an amateur he won the National Golden Gloves tournament in 2001 (at light middleweight) and 2003 (welterweight), and would represent the U.S. at the 2003 World Championships, winning a welterweight bronze medal.
+Andre Michael Berto (born September 7, 1983) is a professional boxer who holds dual Haitian and American citizenship.
+A two-time former welterweight world champion, he held the WBC and IBF titles between 2008 and 2011, and the WBA interim title in 2015.
+As an amateur, he won the National Golden Gloves tournament in 2001 (at light middleweight) and 2003 (welterweight), and would represent the U.S. at the 2003 World Championships, winning a welterweight bronze medal.
 He also represented Haiti at the 2004 Olympics, reaching the opening round of the welterweight bracket.

-Since his professional debut in 2004, Berto has become known for his toughness, formidable punching power, and fast hand speed.
+Throughout his career, Berto was known for his toughness, formidable punching power, and fast hand speed.
 In the late 2000s he was considered a rising star in the welterweight division, as well as a highly regarded young prospect in boxing.
 He reached the peak of his career in 2011, holding the WBC welterweight title which he had won in 2008 and made five defenses, and was ranked as the world's third best welterweight, behind then-top stars Manny Pacquiao and Floyd Mayweather Jr.

 Berto's success was cut short after his first career loss to Victor Ortiz in 2011, which won Fight of the Year honors by The Ring magazine.
-Since then, Berto's career has fluctuated: from 2012 to 2015 he suffered three further losses, but bounced back in 2016 with a win over Ortiz in a rematch.
+Afterwards, Berto's career fluctuated: from 2012 to 2015 he lost a further three times, but bounced back in 2016 with a win over Ortiz in a rematch.